About

 Policy Recommendations:

-• TDLs for hydraulic fracturing need to fall under Manual 25, or equivalent;
+• TDLs for hydraulic fracturing need to fall under Manual 25, or equivalent.

-• A maximum volume per licence, per year, per project;
+• A maximum volume per licence, per year, per project.

-• No TDLs from shallow, non saline groundwater; and
+• No TDLs from shallow, non-saline groundwater.

 • Failing the above, no TDLs for hydraulic fracturing.